MystenLabs/deepbookv3/packages/deepbook/move-docs/pool_metadata.md

 ## Function `adjust_voting_power`

 Adjust the total voting power by adding and removing stake.
-If a user's stake goes from 2000 to 3000, then <code>stake_after</code> is 3000 and <code>stake_before</code> is 2000.
+If a user's stake goes from 2000 to 3000, then <code>stake_before</code> is 2000 and <code>stake_after</code> is 3000.
 Validation of inputs done in <code>State</code>.